NandanDesai/List-of-awesome-CS-YT-channels/README.md

 Here, the word "focus" may seem ambigous.
 What I mean by it is that the channels may contain a few vlogs or unboxing videos but the main theme of their channel should be to produce Computer Science related content.

 **Note**: If you think that there are other channels that produce really good Computer Science content and they need more recognition, then don't hesitate to send a pull request.
-If you think that some of the channels should not have place in this list, then open a new issue.
+If you think that some of the channels should not have a place in this list, then open a new issue.

 **The list**